Aryaan03/TeleVitality_Connect/Sprint2.md

   - Implemented API to retrieve medical specialties.
   - Added API to fetch doctors based on selected specialty.
   - Created API to check doctor availability.
-  - Developed an API for booking appointments.
+  - Developed an API for booking appointments, including support for file uploads.
+  - Implemented an API to fetch appointment history for patients.
+  - Implemented an API to fetch appointments for doctors.
+  - Developed an API to allow doctors to cancel appointments.
-  - Implemented an API to fetch appointment history.
+  - Implemented an API to fetch appointment history for patients.

 ## Backend API Documentation